 Qantas selects Airbus as preferred supplier of planes for potential Sydney-London flights

-SYDNEY, Dec 13 (Reuters) - Qantas Airways Ltd QAN.AX said on Friday it had selected Airbus SE AIR.PA as the preferred aircraft supplier for its Sydney to London service, with potential orders for up to 12 A350-1000s capable of the world's longest commercial flight.
+SYDNEY, Dec 13 (Reuters) - Qantas Airways Ltd QAN.AX said on Friday it had selected Airbus SE AIR.PA as the preferred supplier for up to 12 A350-1000 aircraft capable of the world's longest-ever commercial flights, from Sydney to London.

 A final decision on whether to proceed with an order to allow for the first flights in the first half of 2023 is expected in March, the airline said in a statement.
 It remains subject to reaching a pay deal with pilots.